parrt/msds501/notes/reading-code.md

     return sum / n
 ```

 An inexperienced programmer must examine the statements of the function individually and literally, emulating a computer to figure out the emergent behavior.
-In contrast, *an experienced programmer looks for patterns in the code that represent implementations* of high-level patterns like map, search, filter, etc...
+In contrast, *an experienced programmer looks for patterns in the code that represent implementations* of high-level operations like map, search, filter, etc...

 By analogy, consider memorizing the state of a chessboard in the middle of play.
 A beginner has to memorize where all of the pieces are individually whereas a chessmaster recognizes that the board is, say, merely a variation on the Budapest Gambit.